Esketamine: Depression

+Preliminary research suggests that arketamine, the R(−) enantiomer of ketamine, may also have its own independent antidepressant effects and may contribute to the antidepressant efficacy of racemic ketamine, but more research likewise is needed to evaluate this possibility.

 Adverse effects

 The most common adverse effects of esketamine for depression (≥5% incidence) include dissociation, dizziness, sedation, nausea, vomiting, vertigo, numbness, anxiety, lethargy, increased blood pressure, and feelings of drunkenness.
 Long-term abuse of ketamine has been associated with bladder disease.

 Pharmacology

 Pharmacodynamics

 Esketamine is approximately twice as potent an anesthetic as racemic ketamine.

-In mice, the rapid antidepressant effect of arketamine was greater and lasted longer than that of esketamine.
-The usefulness of arketamine over esketamine has been supported by other researchers.
+The possibility that arketamine may be more effective than esketamine has been suggested by some researchers.

 Esketamine inhibits dopamine transporters eight times more than arketamine.
 This increases dopamine activity in the brain.
 At doses causing the same intensity of effects, esketamine is generally considered to be more pleasant by patients.
 Patients also generally recover mental function more quickly after being treated with pure esketamine, which may be a result of the fact that it is cleared from their system more quickly.
-This is however in contradiction with arketamine being devoid of psychotomimetic side effects.
+However, this observation contrasts with findings that arketamine exhibits antidepressant effects without causing psychotomimetic side effects.

 Unlike arketamine, esketamine does not bind significantly to sigma receptors.
 Esketamine increases glucose metabolism in the frontal cortex, while arketamine decreases glucose metabolism in the brain.
 This difference may be responsible for the fact that esketamine generally has a more dissociative or hallucinogenic effect while arketamine is reportedly more relaxing.
 However, another study found no difference between racemic ketamine and esketamine on the patient's level of vigilance.
 Interpretation of this finding is complicated by the fact that racemic ketamine is 50% esketamine.